 WHAT IS KADDISH?

-Kaddish is a prayer that praises G-d, and concludes with a plea for universal peace.
-It is said for the first year of mourning, in a synagogue, with a quorum.
+Kaddish is a prayer that praises G-d and concludes with a plea for universal peace.
+Because of the inherent sanctity of this prayer it is only said with a minyan (quorum).
 Recognizing G-d’s infinite kindness at this sensitive crossroad is a powerful affirmation of faith.
-It is a source of great merit for the deceased, and helps alleviate your pain while grieving.
+It is a source of great merit to the deceased and helps alleviate your pain while mourning.

 Why should I recite Kaddish?